January 6 committee issues 6 subpoenas to top Trump campaign associates, including Michael Flynn and John Eastman - KTVZ

 The committee writes in their subpoena letter to Stepien that his role as Trump’s former campaign manager makes him a key player to understanding the Trump campaign’s efforts to overturn the 2020 presidential election and promote the “Stop the Steal” narrative that rioters who stormed the US Capitol on January 6 echoed.

-The committee cites an anonymous interview of a witness with personal knowledge to help back up their claim that Stepien was deeply involved in the messaging behind the campaign’s “Stop the Steal” effort.
-The committee also cites an internal campaign memo from shortly after the election that demonstrated that the Trump campaign knew that the claims about the voting machine company, Dominion Voting Systems, were baseless, in their subpoena letter to Stepien.
+The committee cites an anonymous interview of a witness with personal knowledge to help back up its claim that Stepien was deeply involved in the messaging behind the campaign’s “Stop the Steal” effort.
+The committee, in its subpoena letter to him, also cites an internal campaign memo from shortly after the election that demonstrated the Trump campaign knew that the claims about the voting machine company, Dominion Voting Systems, were baseless.

 Kerik previously confirmed to CNN that he paid for rooms and suites in Washington, DC, hotels that “served as election-related command centers,” according to the committee.
 He also worked with Trump’s former attorney Rudy Giuliani “to investigate allegations of voter fraud and promote baseless litigation and ‘Stop the Steal’ efforts,” the committee noted Monday.